 You should also be prepared to show your own personal bank statements to any lender – a healthy savings account and enough to put forward a sizeable down payment will increase the chances of qualifying for a self-employed home loan.

-Get in touch with a financing specialist at Red Rock Mortgages to learn
+Get in touch with a financing specialist at Redrock to learn